mlpierce22/tea/README.md

 - **Fast-Setup**: Get going in minutes - if you're already set up... seconds.
 - **Works With All Vue 3 Projects**: The model guesses the desired syntax based on the parent component, so you can just plug and play.
 - **Prototype Rapidly and Cheaply**: You don't have to worry about api keys or cost, which is one of the biggest gating factors to current code generation solutions.
 If it doesn't work at first, just keep iterating.
-- **Generates Working Vue Code Reliably**: This should at least be a much better start than a static generator.
+- **Generates Working Vue Code semi-reliably**: This should at least be a much better start than a static generator.
+If you can run 34b models locally, you will get much better results.
 - **Use any model supported by Ollama**: Find every available model at [https://ollama.ai](https://ollama.ai/).
 If you have a beefy computer, you can even use the larger, 13B or 70B models that will approach the performance of GPT-3.5/4.

 ## Configuration

 Currently, Tea accepts environment variables to determine it's behavior.
-- `MODEL`: Choose from any model on [https://ollama.ai/library](https://ollama.ai/library)
+- `MODEL`: Choose from any model on [https://ollama.ai/library](https://ollama.ai/library).
+See [Choosing a model](#Choosing a Model)
     - **Default**: `deepseek-coder:6.7b-instruct`
 - `OPENAI_KEY`: Use OpenAI's models.
 There is no need to use Ollama if this is supplied.
     - **Default**: `None`